 Journey along the ancient Silk Road - Travel in the footsteps of Marco Polos and the famous Chinese Monk Xuanzang

-The Silk Road travel information.
-Travel in the footsteps of Marco Polo and the famous Chinese monk Xuanzang.
+Travel the famous Silk Road.
+Travel in the footsteps of Marco Polo and the famous Chinese monk Xuanzang along this famous trading route.
 Xuanzang's (602 - 664 A.D.) historically documented journey from China to India on the ancient Silk Road was recorded in the 16th century by Wu Cheng'En in the novel "The Journey to the West".
 The novel combines travelogues with Chinese legends and folk tales as well as themes of Buddhism and Daoism and today belongs to the four classics of Chinese literature.
 Along your journey along the Silk Road there are still many references to the protagonists of the novel.

 The term Silk Road was first used in 1877 by the German geographer Ferdinand von Richthofen and describes not only a road, but a network of ancient caravan routes connecting East and West.
 The main continental route of around 6,400 kilometers in length began in Xi'an, China, and followed the course of the Great Wall of China towards the northwest, while at Anxi the route divided into a southern and a northern route.
 While one route crossed the Taklamakan Desert to the north and led via Kashgar and Samarkand to today's Turkey, the second route ran south of the Taklamakan Desert, overcame the Pamir Mountains and led via Afghanistan to the east coast of the Mediterranean.

 Until the 14th century the route along Silk Road was of great importance for trade and cultural exchange.
 Various power struggles, changing means of transport and differences in political interests in East and West later made this trade route fall into oblivion.